Top 10 best free and paid sentiment analysis tools

 Best for: market research, target audience analysis.

-MonkeyLearn is a user-friendly software that connects to an app of your choice (it can be Excel, Google Sheets, Zapier, or Zendesk) and pulls the text data from there to inspect it.
+MonkeyLearn is a user-friendly sentiment analysis engine that connects to an app of your choice (it can be Excel, Google Sheets, Zapier, or Zendesk) and pulls the text data from there to inspect it.
 You can even train your own sentiment analysis model if you need to analyze industry-specific texts, and you don’t need programming skills for that!
 It allows you to develop your own sentiment analysis models and even checks this model for accuracy once you tag enough texts to verify data.

 You can use the basic version of the tool for free.
 The paid version starts at $299 a month.